10 Brilliant Ways Beef Bouillon Rescued My Cooking from Bland to Bold

 • Instructions:

-1. Dissolve the beef bouillon cube in water.
+1. Dissolve the meat bouillon cube in water.

-2. Add soy sauce, Worcestershire sauce, garlic powder, onion powder, and olive oil.
+2. Stir in soy sauce, Worcestershire sauce, garlic powder, onion powder, and olive oil.

 5. Revamp Your Mashed Potatoes with Beef Bouillon